AdobeDocs/target.it-IT/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

 >[!NOTE]
 >
->Quando tutte le modifiche vengono applicate al `Page Load Event`, le attività di targeting automatico sono supportate tramite at.js 2.x e il Compositore esperienza visivo.
+>Auto-Target activities are supported through at.js 2.*x* and the VEC when all modifications are applied to the `Page Load Event`.
 Quando vengono aggiunte modifiche a particolari viste, sono supportate solo le attività A/B Test, Allocazione automatica e Targeting esperienze (XT).

 ### Integrazioni {#integrations}